SMART Goals

 Specific

 Specific means precise and detailed.
 Make sure your goal specifies what exactly needs to be done.
 Make sure they are precise and clear, rather than overly broad or ambiguous.
-For example, a specific goal might be “I will go to the gym and workout four days per week dedicating one hour each day to cardio and one hour to weight ” versus, “I will get in better shape.”
+For example, a specific goal might be “I will go to the gym and workout four days per week dedicating one hour each day to cardio and one hour to weight training” versus, “I will get in better shape.”

 Below is a chart illustrating broad goals compared to a more specific goals.